webclinic017/TDAPIRoby/README.md

 For more detailed examples, go to the `trading_robot.py` file to see an example of how to use the library along with all the different objects inside.

-P.S. :- this is just a prototype
+P.S. :- this is just a prototype, and is a state-of-the art system assigned with a patent effective as of 1st February 2023

 ## Details
 1) Leverage - 30:1